SomeNameSomeSurname/Twitch-HLTB-Bot/README.md

 ```python
 pip install twitchio==2.10.0 howlongtobeatpy
 ```
-Notice that TwitchIO 3.0.0 and further versions stop supporting IRC, so updating it from 2.10 will break bot.
+Notice that TwitchIO 3.0.0 and further versions stoped supporting IRC, so updating it from 2.10 will break bot.
-##
+## About Issues, Discussions and PR
+If you found a bug please report it by creating an issue.

+If you whilling to add feature, or have an idea for feature you can open discussion or PR
 ## Special thanks
 To ScrappyCocco for great HLTB API

 To PythonistaGuild for library for the twitch API

 To Refferency for the idea of the bot

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details